chartbeat-labs/textacy/docs/source/getting_started/quickstart.rst

 -------------

 There are many ways to understand the content of a ``Doc``.
-For starters, let's extract various elements of interest from parsed documents:
+For starters, let's extract various elements of interest:

 .. code-block:: pycon